JoergBitzer/AudioDevOrga/installReadMe.md

 ## install the basic tools

 * Windows:
-    0. Install compiler (I would use Visual Studio 2019 the free version is OK)
+    0. Install compiler (I would use Visual Studio 2019 the free version (community edition) is OK)
     1. Install git (use gitbash)
     2. Install CMAKE (dont forget to select option use/change PATH for alle users)
     3. Install Editor (Visual Studio Code works on all plattforms)